 The Scottsdale campus offers excellent education facilities, including classrooms, lecture halls, an extensive library and a computer lab.
 The Samuel C. Johnson Research Building, a 75,000-square-foot building, houses scientists, trainees and students focused on molecular genetics, molecular immunology, molecular and cell biology, molecular chemistry, and surgical research.

 The campus includes a 3,000-square-foot multidisciplinary simulation center that simulates real-life patient care situations, enabling learners to practice on sophisticated manikins in a no-risk environment.
 Experiential learning enhances patient safety and improves competency assessment of learners through new modes of simulation-based education.

 The campus also includes a state-of-the-art education and conference center, which has a 330-seat auditorium and adjacent meeting rooms.
 The facility serves all types of learners engaging in lifelong learning.

-For the majority of the fellowship, the learning schedule includes 10-hour days, four days a week with no expected night, weekend or holiday duties.
+For the majority of the program, your learning schedule includes 10-hour days, four days a week with no expected night, weekend or holiday duties.
 For portions of the fellowship, night and weekend participation may be introduced in order to permit adequate exposure to the urgent and emergent clinical scenarios in the care of transplant patients.
 For a minor amount of the fellowship (clinic specific), you will participate in eight-hour clinic rotations.